Buying property in Hauts-de-France

 The property market in Hauts-de-France

-Overall, property prices in Hauts-de-France tend to be relatively affordable, with the average property price being significantly lower than regions like Île-de-France.
+Overall, property prices in Hauts-de-France tend to be relatively affordable, with the average property price being significantly lower than in regions like Île-de-France.

-For city-dwellers, the property market in the capital city, Lille, may be of interest.
+For city dwellers, the property market in the capital city, Lille, may be of interest.
 There, you’ll find urban apartments, traditional townhouses, warehouses converted into lofts-style residences, modern villas and a range of investment properties.
 It is relatively expensive, however, at around €3,800 per square metre for an apartment, according to Notaires de France.

 For those searching for a small-town home in France, discover Arras and Montreuil-sur-Mer.
 The latter is a fortified town on a hillside, awash with history, if not the sea, which has now retreated several miles away.
 Historic houses in Arras typically cost from €250,000.

 Away from the urban areas, there’s a vast countryside to be discovered in Hauts-de-France where you’ll find everything from spacious barns to be renovated to farmhouses and detached homes.
+If you’re looking for a farmhouse, prices start from €150,000.

 Steps to buying property in Hauts-de-France